-English language learners are students whose first language is not English or is a version of English different from that used in Ontario schools.
+English language learners are students whose first language is not English or is a version of English that is significantly different from the version used for instruction in Ontario schools.

 The Board provides a variety of services and programs for English language learners (ELLs) to support student achievement and the development of English language proficiency.
-The type of supports provided will depend on many factors, including the level of English language proficiency.
+The type of supports provided will depend on the student's level of English language proficiency, and are inclusive and flexible to student well-being and academic needs.

 There are two programs that support English language learners: